lewiskirori/spotsonic/README.md

 # SpotSonic

-Welcome to SpotSonic - Your music for all tastes!
+Welcome to SpotSonic - rich soundtrack collection for your taste!

 ## Overview